NCAR/Chemistry_specification_standard/README.md

 # "schema" and validation
 A validator will verify that a given specification is consistent with the standard

+# Libraries
+for C and Fortran and Python

-# exports
+# conversion
-Exports to c structs, fortran types, and KPP will be written
+KPP